-Maybe it’s time to do something different and start some new family traditions this Valentine’s Day.
-It’s always good to shake things up, right?
+Maybe it's time to do something different and start some new family traditions this Valentine’s Day.
 Here are a few ideas to help you get started.

 1. Plan a scavenger hunt with the kids for Mom or Dad

 Let the kids make and hide clues for mom or dad.
-The end of the hunt can produce a meaningful gift, such as gift certificates for favors (wash car, clean out the garage, cook dinner, etc.), homemade treats, and framed family pictures.
-You can get really creative and fun with this one…see what your kids come up with for prizes!
+The end of the hunt can produce a meaningful gift, such as gift certificates for favors (washing the car, cleaning out the garage, cooking dinner, etc.), homemade treats, and framed family pictures.
+You can get really creative and fun with this one.
+See what your kids come up with for prizes!